This is the most flavorful tomato soup ever! My tomato basil bisque is made with oven roasted tomatoes and roasted garlic for incredible flavor depth.

 Ingredients

-- 2 ½ to 3 pounds roma tomatoes - halved lengthwise (from top to bottom)
+- 3 pounds roma tomatoes - halved lengthwise (from top to bottom)

 - Olive oil